archatelain/code-for-eco-532/poly.md

 ---

+**Exercise:**
+1. Run this code by adding options sequentially to see how this changes the resulting graphs.
-**Exercise:** Try to come up with a simple graph on your own.
+2. Try to come up with a simple graph on your own.
 Let me know what you find!

 ---

 ### 5. Regressions